Deuteronomy 12:15-19

 The Lord gives freedom for ordinary eating while preserving the holiness of blood, sacred offerings, covenant rejoicing, and Levite care.

-16 Only you shall not eat the blood.
-You shall pour it out on the earth like water.
+16 but you must not eat the blood; pour it on the ground like water.

-19 Be careful that you don’t forsake the Levite as long as you live in your land.
+19 and be careful not to neglect the Levites as long as you live in your land.

 The LORD gives freedom for ordinary eating while preserving the holiness of blood, sacred offerings, covenant rejoicing, and Levite care.